Instagram

 Throughout races, I pray, sing bits of songs, and remember Bible verses.
 Some particular to this race were from the Psalms passage, verse 24, "though he stumble, he will not fall, for the Lord upholds him with His hand," and the Bible Gateway verse of the day from the day before from Psalm 119:165, "Great peace have they who love Your law, and nothing can make them stumble."
 Though I did stumble a few times, literally, I did not fall!
 And though I have my fears and failures, God never lets me fall.

-The song that was in my head was "Lord I Need You
+The song that was in my head was "Lord I Need You"

 Races seem to fly by so fast!
 The great ones especially.
 This night was one of those.
 When I have a run where I feel so free and flying and joyful, it is truly a gift from God.
 I was so excited and thankful crossing that finish line, feeling better than I had since last season, relieved to have my first race this season done, I was filled with joy to the point of tears!